MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/secedit-validate.md

 Validates the security settings stored in a security template (.inf file).
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax